Lightning-AI/pytorch-lightning/docs/source/advanced/profilers.rst

     trainer = Trainer(..., profiler="simple")

     # or by passing an instance
-    from pytorch_lightning.profiler import SimpleProfiler
+    from pytorch_lightning.profilers import SimpleProfiler

     profiler = SimpleProfiler()
     trainer = Trainer(..., profiler=profiler)

 The profiler's results will be printed at the completion of a training ``trainer.fit()``.
-Find an example of the :class:`~pytorch_lightning.profiler.simple.SimpleProfiler` report containing a few of the actions:
+Find an example of the :class:`~pytorch_lightning.profilers.simple.SimpleProfiler` report containing a few of the actions:

 .. code-block::